-I know it's not even December yet, but I'm telling you the time to get started on your holiday baking is now.
+I know it feels early still, but I'm telling you the time to get started on your holiday baking is now.
 As the big days draw nearer and nearer, suddenly things start spiraling out of control with parties here, travel there, and oh-crap-I-need-a-little-something-for-that-person moments everywhere you go.
 That's why now, in this little lull before we get into thick of things, is the time to get started.

 Of course, no one wants stale Christmas cookies, so that's why it's time to clean out your freezer to make room for the baked goods.
 There are plenty of delicious recipes that freeze exceptionally well.
 You can make them now, and whip them out as you need them.
 Then you'll be cool, calm, and collected as the seasonal chaos hits ... or at least a little more so.